IBM-Cloud/docs/services/ObjectStorage/objectstorge_usingobjectstorage.md

   curl "https://api.ng.bluemix.net/v2/service_instances/b9656309-d994-4dec-a71f-8eac6e2fc7dc/service_keys" -X GET  -H "Authorization: <bearer_token>" -H "Cookie: "
   ```

-You created and added a member to your  {{site.data.keyword.objectstorageshort}} instance.
-However, this user does not have permission to read or write to any container.
-You must explicitly grant access to each container you want the member to have access to.

-### Granting a member read access to an {{site.data.keyword.objectstorageshort}} container {: #member-read-access}
+### Assigning access {: #assigning-access}

-Only an admin user can grant read access to a container for a member user using the Swift CLI with the `-read-acl` or `-r` option.
+Only an {{site.data.keyword.objectstorageshort}} user with an admin role can grant read or write access to a container for another user.

-To grant read access you can use either Swift commands or cURL commands.
+To grant read access in the CLI use either the `--read-acl` or the `-r` option.

-1. Authenticate your credentials by using a CF Service Key.
-You get your Object Storage URL and authentication token as an output.
+1. Authenticate your credentials by using the information in the service credentials you created.
+You receive your Object Storage URL and authentication token as an output.

   Swift command:
   ```